Pictured at age 30, September 2019.

 and experienced at reading them, as well as easy to handle.
 Incredibly, I had more than 20 stallions offered to me; I cannot thank you wonderful folks

 In the end I decided upon a stallion I had admired for many years, but had never bred a mare to.
-Positively's Pride (Positively x Early M Dawn) used to be owned by my very dear friend Lisa Garcia; his kind reputation
+Positively's Pride (Positively x Early M Dawn) used to be owned by my very dear friend Lisa Garcia,

-Thank you so much, Leah and the Flowers family!
+Pride- we call him "Papi"- officially became a Brookridge horse!
+Thank you Leah and the Flowers family!

-Kansas" in that I have not seen nor heard of any of the horses his first two
+Kansas" in that I have not seen pictures of nor even heard of any of the horses his first two

 generations of his pedigree (if anyone DOES have photos or information about